schlosstom/GrafHana/README.md

 # Preparation

+  0. The system to run all the container needs at least 16 GB RAM and about50 GB ofdiskspace.

   1. Download and unpack the original HANA sources from SAP.

   2. Copy the files to the directory hana (see Directory structure above)